Ninja-Vikash/HTML-Mastery-Guide/01 - Introduction/README.md

   HTML includes a variety of elements for structuring content, such as headings (`<h1>, <h2>, ...`), paragraphs (`<p>`), lists (`<ul>, <ol>, <li>`), links (`<a>`), images (`<img>`), and more.
 - **Version History**

   HTML has evolved over the years, with various versions.
-HTML5 is the latest version (as of my knowledge cutoff in January 2022) and includes features for multimedia, form handling, and improved semantics.
+HTML5 is the latest version and includes features for multimedia, form handling, and improved semantics.

 - **Web Browsers**